robwilliams/cowtown/index.md

 </p>
 <p>   </p>
 <p>    </p>
-<p>That lie is like an ancient curse laid upon us by a malevolent sorceror, and I've been setting players free from that curse ever since I had a moment of clarity and insight that set me free from the curse. </p>
+<p>That lie is like an ancient curse laid upon us by a malevolent sorceror, and I've been setting players free from that curse ever since I had that moment of clarity and insight that set me free from the curse. </p>
 <p>   </p>
 <p>   </p>
 <p>Guitar lessons should be fun, interesting, and take you forward towards your goals.</p>